dsi-clinic/data_241_autumn_2024_2/api-docs/docs/about.md

         <div class="bio-section">
             <h2>Ishani Raj</h2>
-            <p>Ishani is a computer science undergraduate at the University of Edinburgh, doing her 3rd year as an exchange student at the University of Chicago.
-She is interested in driving innovation across various sectors.</p>
+            <p>Ishani is a Computer Science undergraduate at the University of Edinburgh, currently in her 3rd year as an exchange student at the University of Chicago.
+Combining her background in computer science, mathematics, and data science with multicultural experiences across the US, UK, and India, she is passionate about problem-solving and driving innovation in cutting-edge industries.</p>
         </div>

         <div class="bio-section">